abrarsheikh/blog/thoughts.md

    11. [Done] state not being handled in offsets - bug fix
    12. [Done] Include terminals in dataset - helped
    13. investigate why LR is not changing - its changing
-   14. fix gym version
+   14. fix gym version - failed
-   15. Add no grad to predictive accuracy
+   15. Add no grad to predictive accuracy - failed
+   16. seperate weight init for head
+   17. wights actions higher
-   16. Test out on prod
+   18. Test out on prod
 5. Write blog